Is this Presidential? Toxicity Tantrums and Super Hero Delusions-

 As preposterous as the above scenario should be, there comes a "wait there's more" moment, and much more.
 What would under normal circumstanes be a moment of hilarity or incredulity is just another incident of transgression- in a long history of simalar affronts.
 I am referring to the recent marketing ploy by the huckster Don to garner greenbacks and clout by releasing a deck of playing cards with illustrations of himself as a svelt super hero or a Hollywood wannabe.
 Many consider the DT a gross parody of a president, but with the new playing cards we no longer have to depend on comedians to lampoon this guy for he's made himself into an actual cartoon character.
 And risible they are- showing himself as a muscled super hero.
 Saturdaynight Live, has to work a little less now, as they've been served up ready-made material in spades.

-Whether it is dinning with flagrant racists or Hitler fans- the affronts to our national decorum, if not our core values keep tumbling forth.
+Whether it is dinning with flagrant racists or Hitler fans- the affronts to our national decorum, if not our core values, keep tumbling forth.
+As David Brooks, the PBS and New York Times commentator lamented, the latest "scandal du jour" of the DT is just another atrocious transgression on a daily basis.
 What is more, and what is scarier is that those other supporters and potential GOP canidates are just as bad or merely copies of the Don's example.
+As one commentator noted, as with Ron DeSantis in particular, it is a race to the bottom.

 Then there's the extremist leading the party or hijacking it, as in the latest debacle of Senator McCarthy's struggles to get elected as speaker of the house.
 Talk about ironies, the party of the January 6th insurrection, cannot even govern itself, let alone the nation.
 Maybe it is poetic justice that the party of insurrection gets it's own insurrection.
-Swayed by blowhards and crankcases the GOP party now has to capitulate to the worst of the worst.
-The lowest common demonitar prevails at the expense of the country.
+Swayed by blowhards and crankcases, the GOP party now has to capitulate to the worst of the worst.
+The lowest common denominator prevails at the expense of the country.
+Again, a race to the bottom.

 We're somtimes lead to believe that there is some core of decency or legitmacy in the republican party.
 Yet we find ourselves wondeirng what happened to the good old days when the GOP would make a stand for lowering the national debt or some other worthy project of fiscal conservatism.
 When we look to those garnering attention recently we have to really wonder what these so-called principles are.
 For example, when they have their conventions, just look who they honor and invite as a keynote speaker.
 I am referring to the New York Young Republicans Club.
 This group recently feted Marjorie Taylor Green with their top honor of the Richard M. Nixon Award- given to someone who exemplifies the fundamental ideals of Americanism.
 Here's what Green said during her address: